MikeAleksa/solidity-hello-world/README.md

 # Solidity Hello World

-A "Hello, World" example Solidity contract using Go for unit testing in a containerized development environment, and automated unit testing using Github Actions CI/CD.
+A "Hello, World" example Solidity contract using Go for unit testing in a containerized development environment with automated unit testing using Github Actions CI/CD.
+To be used as a template for future Solidity/Go-ethereum projects.

 [![Unit Test Contract](https://github.com/MikeAleksa/solidity-hello-world/actions/workflows/unit-test.yaml/badge.svg)](https://github.com/MikeAleksa/solidity-hello-world/actions/workflows/unit-test.yaml)